Grue-2/Projects/README.md

 These are projects whose broad themes are in sync with what I'd love to learn.

+TODO: table of contents with links as scope gets larger.
+Or do the normal thing and break this into different repositories

 ## RNG_Scripts - generate cryptographic keys with a TrueRNGv3

 ### Preface